Skip to yearly menu bar Skip to main content

 Abstract:

-Due to the high cost in annotation, existing Image Quality Assessment (IQA) datasets are relatively small in scale.
-Consequently, achieving robust generalization remains a challenging task for prevalent deep learning-based IQA methods.
-In this paper, we propose a novel end-to-end blind IQA method called Causal-IQA that addresses this issue.
+Due to the high cost of Image Quality Assessment (IQA) datasets, achieving robust generalization remains challenging for prevalent deep learning-based IQA methods.
+To address this, this paper proposes a novel end-to-end blind IQA method: Causal-IQA.
 Specifically, we first analyze the causal mechanisms in IQA tasks and construct a causal graph to understand the interplay and confounding effects between distortion types, image contents, and subjective human ratings.
 Then, through shifting the focus from correlations to causality, Causal-IQA aims to improve the estimation accuracy of image quality scores by mitigating the confounding effects using a causality-based optimization strategy.
 This optimization strategy is implemented on the sample subsets constructed by a Counterfactual Division process based on the Backdoor Criterion.
-Extensive experiments demonstrate the effectiveness and superiority of Causal-IQA, including the enhanced generalization capacity, interpretability, and adaptability.
+Extensive experiments illustrate the superiority of Causal-IQA.

 Live content is unavailable.
 Log in and register to view live content